Causland/dotfiles/README.md

 sudo apt install gcc g++ clangd pip python3-pynvim npm unzip luarocks xclip ripgrep fd-find fzf sudo npm install -g tree-sitter-cli neovim
 ```

 3. Copy the nvim/ folder of this repo to ~/.config/.

+4. Open a new nvim window and wait for Lazy to install all plugins.

 ## tmux Config
 Here are some quick steps to set up tmux.